The Invincibles (English football): Preston North End

 The 1888–89 season was Preston North End's first season in the Football League (and the first edition of the championship); they went on to claim the league and FA Cup double without being defeated, which earned the squad legendary status.

 The "Invincibles" nickname was first coined in 1883, long before the inaugural Football League competition.
 The term was used by the press in attempt to sneer or devalue Preston's achievements at the time due to the club's unpopular professional status; Preston was one of the first sides in England to pay footballers to play for the club and the side was very successful under Sudell before the Football League.
 After Preston played Upton Park in the FA Cup in January 1884, their opponents reported the club for fielding a professional side to the Football Association, and Preston were subsequently disqualified from the competition.

 After they won the inaugural Football League competition in 1888–89, the nickname returned in a commemorative capacity; completing the season unbeaten in both the league and the FA Cup, so becoming the first team ever to achieve the "Double".
 Preston's league record was 18 wins, 4 draws, and 0 losses out of 22 games played, while in the FA Cup they won all 5 of their matches without conceding a single goal.
 Preston achieved this with a squad primarily composed of Scottish players, part of a wave of Scottish footballers in England who became known as the Scotch Professors.

 The following season, Preston won their first league match to stretch their unbeaten league run to 23 games; in their second game they suffered their first-ever league defeat against Aston Villa, losing 5–3.
 In his autobiography, Tom Finney wrote: "The championship stayed with North End – by now tagged the Old Invincibles – the following year, but runners-up spot had to suffice for the next three seasons".

-Of the seven teams to have completed the Double in England, Preston remain the only one to have done so unbeaten.
+Of the eight teams to have completed the Double in England, Preston remain the only one to have done so unbeaten.
 In 2008, Preston opened a new 5,000 seater stand at their Deepdale stadium, named the Invincibles Pavilion in honour of the unbeaten 1880s team that had also played their home matches at the same site.